 Shanghai Botanical Garden 1111 Longwu Lu, near Baise Lu, Xuhui district.
 See full details.

 Shanghai's newer botanical gardens is another top place to view blossoms this spring.
-The sprawling site in Songjiang district isn't hosting a dedicated festival this year due to crowd control issues, but you can nevertheless expect significant hordes at peak times for their pretty pink flowers.
-Fortunately, the gardens are big enough for it not to feel too crowded.
+The sprawling site in Songjiang district attracts significant hordes at peak times for its pretty pink flowers, but fortunately the gardens are big enough for it not to feel too crowded.
 For a full guide to the gardens click here.

 Chenshan Botanical Gardens 3888 Chenhua Lu, near Jiasong Lu, Songjiang district.
 See full details.

-One of the city's oldest public gardens, the brilliant Lu Xun Park is a firm Time Out favourite with myriad dances, live music performances and exercise groups to be found throughout the landscaped grounds.
-And now you have one more reason to go there - inside the park there's a small spring blossom garden where you can enjoy the blooms for free.
+One of the city's oldest and best public gardens – for its myriad dances, live music performances and exercise groups to be found throughout the landscaped grounds – the brilliant Lu Xun Park has small spring blossom garden where you can enjoy the blooms for free.